stax76/awesome-mpv/README.md

 - [DLNAmpvRenderer](https://github.com/PCigales/DLNAmpvRenderer) - Windows DLNA/UPnP renderer based on Python.
 - [Plaincast](https://github.com/aykevl/plaincast) - Unmaintained Linux server that acts like a lightweight/headless Chromecast that only includes YouTube, based on Golang.
 - [orion](https://github.com/alamminsalo/orion) - Unmaintained cross platform Twitch.tv client, based on C++/QT/QML.
+- [ytdl-preload](https://gist.github.com/bitingsock/17d90e3deeb35b5f75e55adb19098f58) - Precache the next entry in your playlist if it is a network source by downloading it to a temp file ahead of time.
+Updated to download all streams in parallel so you can watch it while it downloads.

 # Configuration